josdem/hugo/content/techtalk/cicd/git_basics.md

 git checkout .
 ```

 To undo all changes.
+For a complete Git reference go [here](https://git-scm.com/docs).
 To browse the project go [here](https://github.com/josdem/git-workshop), to download the project:

 ```bash
 git@github.com:josdem/git-workshop.git